Inter-city rail

-Inter-city rail services are express passenger train services that run services that connect cities over longer distances than commuter or regional trains.
-They include rail services that are neither short-distance commuter rail trains within one city area, nor slow regional rail trains stopping at all stations and covering local journeys only.
+Inter-city rail services are express trains that run services that connect cities over longer distances than commuter or regional trains.
+They include rail services that are neither short-distance commuter rail trains within one city area nor slow regional rail trains stopping at all stations and covering local journeys only.
 An inter-city train is typically an express train with limited stops and comfortable carriages to serve long-distance travel.

 Inter-city rail sometimes provides international services.
-This is most prevalent in Europe, due to the close proximity of its 50 countries in a 10,180,000 square kilometre (3,930,000 sq mi) area.
-Eurostar and EuroCity are examples of this.
-In many European countries, the word InterCity or Inter-City is an official brand name for a network of regular-interval, relatively long-distance train services that meet certain criteria of speed and comfort.
-This use of the term appeared in the United Kingdom in the 1960s and has been widely imitated.
+This is most prevalent in Europe because of the proximity of its 50 countries to a 10,180,000-square-kilometre (3,930,000-square-mile) area.
+Eurostar and EuroCity are examples.
+In many European countries, the word InterCity or Inter-City is an official brand name for a network of regular-interval and relatively long-distance train services that meet certain criteria of speed and comfort.
+That use of the term appeared in the United Kingdom in the 1960s and has been widely imitated.